jorgicor/bas55/tests/README.md

 http://buraphakit.sourceforge.net/BASIC.shtml

-Copying and distribution of the rest of files that do not specify a license in this folder (not the NBS test programs) are permitted in any medium without royalty.
+Copying and distribution of the rest of the files that do not specify a license in this folder (not the NBS test programs) are permitted in any medium without royalty.
 They are offered as-is, without any warranty.